megapython/megapython/docs/basics/variables.md

 title: Variables
-description: Learn how to create variables in Python 3
+description: Learn How To Create Variables In Python.

 # Variables